// economist · byu

 This paper studies equilibrium order book formation in a limit-order market by building a search-theoretic model where the shape of the order book and its spread are determined jointly in equilibrium.
 The model characterizes liquidity as a function of differences in valuation between sellers and buyers, beliefs about the probability distribution of the arrival of buyers and sellers, exchange fees, and preference parameters like patience and beliefs about the expected lifespan of information.
 The efficiency of the market is characterized as a function of these parameters.
 We demonstrate how to extract the model’s parameters from order book data and, using a sample of data from Coinbase’s Bitcoin/U.S. Dollar exchange, characterize market liquidity as a function of these factors.
 We derive the optimal timing of frequent batch auctions in our model and show how this timing can be calculated for all limit-order markets.

 This paper studies the welfare and asset pricing consequences of market panics driven by ambiguity aversion.
 When information is perceived to be highly ambiguous, ambiguity-averse traders exit the market entirely, raising the risk premium and creating opposing effects for expected-utility traders who remain: a wealth loss from falling prices and an expanded trading opportunity from reduced risk sharing.
 This paper characterizes the size of these effects and their impact on welfare.
-In a two-period extension the premium associated with the possibility of a future panic is caculated.
+In a two-period extension the premium associated with the possibility of a future panic is calculated.
 Even when all fundamental uncertainty is normal, the distribution of interim prices is left-skewed and fat-tailed.
 Price variance decomposes into a fundamental component and an ambiguity-driven component, providing structural microfoundations for well-documented non-normalities in equity returns.

 Publications

 - Condie, S. (2025).
-Configurable arbitrage and slippage in automated market making systems Finance Research Letters, Forthcoming.
+Configurable arbitrage and slippage in automated market making systems.
+Finance Research Letters, 83, 107615.

 - Nielsen, L.B., Warnick, S., & Condie, S. (2023).
-Characterizing the informativity of level II book data for high frequency trading2023 IEEE Conference on Control Technology and Applications (CCTA)
+Characterizing the informativity of level II book data for high frequency trading.
+2023 IEEE Conference on Control Technology and Applications (CCTA).

-- Illeditsch, P. K., Ganguli, J. V, & Condie, S. (2021).
+- Illeditsch, P. K., Ganguli, J. V., & Condie, S. (2021).
 Information inertia.
-Journal of Finance, 76, 443-479.
+Journal of Finance, 76, 443–479.

 - Condie, S., & Ganguli, J. (2017).
 The pricing effects of ambiguous private information.
 Journal of Economic Theory, 172, 512–557.

-- Barmish, B. R., Condie, S., Materassi, D., Primbs, J. A., & Warnick, S. (2016, July).
+- Barmish, B. R., Condie, S., Materassi, D., Primbs, J. A., & Warnick, S. (2016).
 On Nasdaq order book dynamics: New problems for the control field.
-In American Control Conference (ACC), 2016 (pp. 5671-5672).
+American Control Conference (ACC), 2016 (pp. 5671–5672).
 IEEE.

 - Condie, S. S., & Phillips, K. L. (2016).
 Can irrational investors survive in the long run?
 The role of generational type transmission.
 Economics Letters, 139, 40–42.

 - Condie, S. S., Evans, R. W., & Phillips, K. L. (2016).
-Natural Limits of Wealth Inequality and the Effectiveness of Tax Policy.
+Natural limits of wealth inequality and the effectiveness of tax policy.
 Public Finance Review, 1091142117707970.

 - Condie, S., Lefgren, L., & Sims, D. (2014).
 Teacher heterogeneity, value-added and education policy.
 Economics of Education Review, 40, 76–92.